 Chlorine, fluoride, parasites, and heavy metals are likely present in your tap water.
 Most people don’t realize they’re exposing themselves to chemicals and hundreds of biological contaminants.

 But, you’re well aware bottled water isn’t the solution.
-The best way to ensure clean drinking water is to use a portable filter like the Travel Berkey to remove viruses, harmful pathogenic bacteria, cysts, parasites, unhealthy contaminants and impurities.
-In stainless steel and only 18” high, it’s perfect for a dorm and can produce 2.75 gallons (10.4 liters) of purified water per hour.
+The best way to ensure clean drinking water is to use a portable filter like the Travel Berkey to remove viruses, harmful pathogenic bacteria, cysts, parasites, unhealthy contaminants, and impurities.
+In stainless steel and only 18 inches high, it’s perfect for a dorm and can produce 2.75 gallons (10.4 liters) of purified water per hour.
 Can you say graduation gift?
 Enjoy healthy and affordable water from your dorm without plastic waste.

 When you pack up to head off to college, don’t waste money on new boxes.
 Instead, try a moving kit from Used Cardboard Boxes and enjoy free delivery right to your home.
 The Average Joe Studio moving kit at $38.00 comes with 17 reclaimed cardboard boxes and supplies.

-Radio frequency (RF) signals from portable phones, cell phones, and wireless devices have been shown to interfere with the body’s immune system (read: W-I-R-E-D?
-5 Tips To De-stress From EMF’s).
-Turn items off before going to bed or turn you cell phone to Airplane mode when not using wireless.
+Radio frequency signals from portable phones, cell phones, and wireless devices expose you to electromagnetic fields (EMFs), which has been shown to interfere with the body’s immune system.
+Turn items off before going to bed or turn your cell phone to airplane mode to safeguard against electromagnetic radiation.